objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

       (%is y (scheme-factorial x)))))
 ```

-or better yet, inline any calls to `%factorial` with `%is`-expressions calling scheme‑factorial, where the latter is defined in the usual manner:
+or better yet, inline any calls to `%factorial` with `%is`-expressions calling scheme-factorial, where the latter is defined in the usual manner:

 ```scheme
 (define scheme-factorial